Active learning emulators for nuclear two-body scattering in momentum space: Formalism

 We only need the half-shell partial-wave $t$-matrices to construct the ROMs.
 Therefore, we can replace the momentum $k'$ in Eqs.~\eqref{eq:2.2} and~\eqref{eq:2.3} by the (fixed) on-shell momentum $k_0$, and the single-channel half-shell partial-wave $t$-matrix $T^j_{\ell}(k,k_0; E_{k_0})$ becomes a vector of length ($N+1$) when discretized on a momentum grid of size $N$.
-Here, we choose $N=80$ to obtain high-accuracy results.
+Here, we choose $N=80$ to obtain high-accuracy results and truncate the numerical integration at a sufficiently high-enough maximum momentum, $k_\mathrm{max} = 20 \fmi$.
 In the coupled-channel case, the half-shell partial wave $t$-matrix for a given total angular momentum $j$, $T^j_{\ell \ell'}(k,k_0; E_{k_0})$, with $\ell, \ell'= j\mp 1$, will be a vector of length $2(N+1) \times 2(N+1)$ in its discretized form on a momentum grid of size $N$.
 However, due to the structure of the emulator it is advantageous to rewrite the coupled channel half-shell $t$-matrix as a vector of length $4(N+1)$ as $(T^j_{mm},T^j_{mp},T^j_{pm},T^j_{pp})$, where the subscripts indicate the different channels as laid out in Appendix~\ref{appendixA}.

 To obtain partial wave $S$-matrix elements, one only needs the on-shell $t$-matrix elements, $ T^j_{\ell}(k_0,k_0; E_{k_0})$ for the single channels, and $T^j_{\ell,\ell'}(k,k_0; E_{k_0})$ for the coupled channels.
 We define the partial wave $S$-matrix elements as